 Widely Compatible: It supports most iPhone models from iPhone 4 to the latest iPhone 14 and would be perfectly compatible with the latest iOS 16/15.
 It also supports iPad and iPod Touch.

 2 backup methods: It is able to backup not only the whole iPhone content but also specific file types on your iPhone/iPad.

 Selectively backup iPhone

 Step 1.
 Download FoneTool for free.
 Connect your iPhone to computer and tap Trust on it.

 Step 2.
 Click Selective Backup under More Features > Click each icon to choose the files you'd like to backup > Click OK to confirm.

 Step 3.
 Click Backup Storage Path to choose a destination to save the backup files > Click Start Backup and it would backup your iPhone in seconds.

 Step 1.
 To backup all of iPhone data, click “Phone Backup“ on the left pane > Move the mouse to "Full Backup".
 Click "Get Started".

 Step 3.
 Click "Backup Storage Path" to specify a backup location on your computer.
 If you want to backup private data, like Keychain, you can encrypt the backup.
 Then click "Start Backup".

-Hope you could find iTunes backup location on Mac and Windows PC with the help of this guide.
-To modify the backup would make it corrupt.
+Hope you can find iTunes backup location on Mac and Windows PC with the help of this guide.
+Modifying the backup would make it corrupt.
 You could delete or move the whole folder, or change the default path by building a link between two folders.
 Of course, you could use an iTunes alternative, FoneTool, to easily change your backup location and customize your backup plan.
 If you like this article, you could share it to help more people.